Call for Proposals

-- Demonstrated scalability of the target application on Theta (or on a comparably large cluster)
+- Demonstrated scalability of the target application on the targeted resource or on a comparably sized computing cluster.

 - Appropriateness of development team: the likelihood that project member’s expertise and person-hours proposed are likely to accomplish the science goals or software development described.

 - Overall diversity of science domains and algorithms.